Theory of the spin Seebeck effect influenced by crystal-field excitations in Tb$_3$Fe$_5$O$_{12}$: Introduction

 \section{Introduction}

-The spin Seebeck effect (SSE) is a phenomenon of thermoelectric generation created using a bilayer of a metal and a ferromagnet or {ferrimagnet}~\cite{uchida08,uchida10,uchida10-2,adachi11,ohe11,adachi13,ohnuma13,kikkawa13}.
+The spin Seebeck effect (SSE) is a phenomenon of thermoelectric generation created using a bilayer of a metal and a magnet, that can be a ferromagnet or ferrimagnet~\cite{uchida08,uchida10,uchida10-2,adachi11,ohe11,adachi13,ohnuma13,kikkawa13} or even an antiferromagnet ~\cite{seki15,wu2016,masuda24}.
 In the longitudinal spin Seebeck effect, a temperature gradient is applied perpendicular to the interface between a metal and a ferromagnet.
 This induces a spin current in the metal, which is then converted to a charge current by the inverse spin Hall effect~\cite{uchida10,uchida10-2}.
 The charge current is therefore observed as a voltage drop {in the direction} perpendicular to the temperature gradient.
-The voltage is estimated by calculating the spin current injected in a metal~\cite{adachi11,ohe11,adachi13,ohnuma13} and this spin current is determined by the thermally populated magnons and their polarizations.
+The voltage is estimated by calculating the spin current injected in a metal~\cite{adachi11,ohe11,adachi13,ohnuma13,masuda24} and this spin current is determined by the thermally populated magnons and their polarizations.

 {The rare-earth iron garnets (REIG, \REig) are a class of ferrimagnets,} which exhibit at least two modes of spin wave excitation with opposite magnetic polarization~\cite{nambu20}.
 In addition to the sign change at a magnetic compensation temperature, the SSE in gadolinium iron garnet (GdIG, \gdig) undergoes a sign change at low temperatures.
 The former phenomenon, at compensation, is easily understandable given that each sublattice magnetization changes direction, whereas the latter, at low temperatures, is less straightforward~\cite{geprags16} and has so far defied simple explanation.
 The sign change in GdIG at low temperature has been associated with competition between the contribution of the different modes of spin wave excitation with opposite magnetic polarization~\cite{ohnuma13,geprags16,barker16,shen19}---the 12 low frequency modes are weighted primarily on the Gd and have weak dispersion, while there is a dispersive mode at slightly higher frequency that is dominated by excitations on the oppositely polarized Fe-d moments.
 In addition, the interface between a metal and a REIG is also important~\cite{ohnuma13,geprags16}.
 The three sublattices (rare-earth, tetrahedral Fe-d and octahedral Fe-a) in the REIG may not couple equally to the metal.
 Inelastic polarized neutron scattering measurements are useful for measuring the polarization of spin wave excitation.
 However, neutron scattering experiments on GdIG are difficult because Gd has a large absorption cross-section.
 Therefore, several studies have been initiated to measure the magnetic excitations in terbium iron garnet (TbIG, \tbig), and {other iron garnets with heavy rare-earth elements (e.g., YbIG, \ybig) {~\cite{pecanha-antonio22,kawamoto24,geprags24}}}.
 In TbIG, the SSE goes to zero smoothly at low temperature~{\cite{kawamoto24,geprags24,li24}}.
 This is in sharp contrast to GdIG~\cite{geprags16,shen19}.
 Furthermore, the SSE in TbIG exhibits an increase at low temperatures when a magnetic field is applied.
 Our initial expectation would be that the SSE would be suppressed by a magnetic field due to the increase in the magnetic excitation gap with a magnetic field.
 This is because the population of thermally excited magnons decreases with an increasing gap.
 The magnetic field dependence of the SSE in TbIG appears to contradict our intuitive picture of how the SSE works.